Benjamin Moore is one of the most popular paint brands. But it’s also one of the most expensive.

 - Benjamin Moore offers both low and zero-VOC paints.

-- You can only buy Benjamin Moore paint at brand stores, ACE Hardware stores, or specific independent paint & hardware retailers that have been authorized by the company.
+- You can only buy Benjamin Moore paint at ACE Hardware stores or independent paint & hardware retailers that have been authorized by the company.

 - Benjamin Moore’s color catalog is extensive, and the brand offers a range of useful tools to help you visualize, organize, and choose from hundreds of paint colors.